Why Company Pension Plans Don’t Make Sense in Germany

 • Buying a home is a much smarter strategy.
 Use your savings for a downpayment that reduces the interest rate on the loan instead of a company pension plan!

-• Your second best strategy is investing in ETFs, ideally through a flexible tax wrapper called a 'private pension plan'.
+• Your second best strategy is investing in ETFs, ideally through a flexible tax shield called a 'private pension plan'.
 This also beats direct company pension plans hands down in the current low interest environment.

 • The clever way to invest and retire in Germany